Trevor-Davis/documentation/production-ready-deployment-steps.md

 ### ID Networks Which Will Be Extended to AVS From On-Premesis (Optional)

 You may choose to extend network segments from on-premesis.
 If you are planning on extending networks from on-premesis those networks must connected to a [vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.networking.doc/GUID-B15C6A13-797E-4BCB-B9D9-5CBC5A60C3A6.html) in your on-premesis VMware environment.
 If the network(s) you will be extending live on a [vSphere Standard Switch](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.networking.doc/GUID-350344DE-483A-42ED-B0E2-C811EE927D59.html) they cannot be extended.
 It's important to note than you can create new networks segments in AVS and/or extend network segments from on-premesis.

+### Global Reach Peering
+A /29 non-overlapping network address block for the ExpressRoute Global Reach peering.

 ### Subscription
 The subscription you plan to use for the deployment.
 You can either create a new subscription or re-use an existing one.